chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/edit-and-delete-data-bag-item.png" alt="Edit and Delete a Data Bag Item">}}

 To edit the details of the data bag items, select **Edit**.
-In the dialog box, you can edit the details for the specific data bag item.
+In the dialog box, you can edit the properties for the specific data bag item.
 Once done, Select **Save Item**.

 {{< figure src="/images/automate/edit-data-bag-item.png" alt="Edit a Data Bag Item">}}